rgilks/writeo/docs/SPEC.md

 **GET** `/text/submissions/{submission_id}`

-Retrieves assessment results for a submission.
+Retrieves assessment results for a submission. **Note:** This endpoint only works for submissions where `storeResults: true` was set.
+By default, results are stored only in the user's browser (localStorage) and are not available via this endpoint.

 **Response (Pending):**